top of page

 Make a water bath using an EazyColours water soluble colour of your choice, submerge your filters in to the water bath, and allow them time to soak in the wonderful colour.
 Or you could scrunch up the filters before submersion to give a variation in colour, which will create a tie-dye effect.
 These filters would also look fabulous wrapped around your bath products as an alternative to plastics.

-HAIR DYING : To achive this look, you’d need pre-lightened hair for it to work so well.
+To achieve this look, you’d need pre-lightened hair for it to work so well.

 We mixed about 1/4 of a teaspoon of each water soluble colour in bowls with a little warm water to dissolve ( about 3 tablespoons of water to each bowl ).